GaryKZhu/citationcode/README.md

 # citationcode

+**Notes**
-You will have to change directory variable to the directory of unarXive-2020/papers on your local.
+You will have to change directory variable to the directory of unarXive-2020/papers on your local in sentenceparse.ipynb and citationparse.ipynb.

 Step 1: createdb.ipynb: Creates databases.